DEPIDevOpsTeam2/DEPI-DevOps-Pipeline/README.md

       - host_user: ec2 user name to be used in Ansible.
       - host_become_pass: ec2 user password to be used in Ansible.

-  ## Ansible:
+  ### Ansible:
     * EC2 Instance Configration steps:
         - Update APT package cache.
-        - Ensure target directory exists.
-        - Prepare Python & AWS.
-            -  Ensure Python 3 is installed.
-            -  Ensure pip is installed.
-            -  Ensure python3-venv is installed.
-            -  Create a Python virtual environment.
-            -  Install pip packages in the virtual environment.
-            -  Set the Python interpreter to the virtual environment.
-            -  Download mongo access PEM file from S3 bucket.
-            -  Download mongo data file from S3 bucket.
         - Prepare Docker
             - Check if Docker is installed.
             - Install Docker on Debian/Ubuntu.
             - Start Docker service.
+            - Check if the Docker container exists.
+            - Stop the existing container if it exists.
+            - Remove the existing container if it exists.
+            - Create Docker container if it does not exist.
+            - Copy pem file into the container with owner, group, and mode set.
+            - Copy db file into the container with owner, group, and mode set.

 ## 6- Conclusion
 This document outlines the implementation of an automated CI/CD pipeline for a Solar System application using Jenkins, Docker, Terraform and Ansible.
 This pipeline enables efficient and reliable deployment to AWS, ensuring that the application is always up-to-date and fully tested.